 - Ironic Echo: "I'm Buffy" and "Because it's wrong" — by the time Faith uses it at the church, she's bought into the Buffy role so much she actually means it.

 - It Doesn't Mean Anything: Faith tries to convince herself of this after having sex with Riley, babbling "Who are you?
 What do you want from her?
 This is meaningless."Riley: You're shaking.
 What happened?

 - "It" Is Dehumanizing: When Buffy wakes up from the knockout drug, Weatherby sneers and says, "Well, it's awake."

-- Kick the Dog: Since Faith is trying to ruin Buffy's life she does this with Xander and Tara.
+- Kick the Dog: Since Faith is trying to ruin Buffy's life, she does this with Xander.
 She attempts this on Spike, but he's able to play it cool until she leaves.
 She's especially (and pointlessly) cruel to an anxious Tara, who neither she nor Buffy had even met.

 - Killed Mid-Sentence: Vampire Boone.

 - Limited Social Circle: Willow is reluctant to invite Tara into the Scoobies because she wants a friend that's hers alone.